-Being a whore is the oldest profession on earth, it is said.
-The Holy Bible mentions a woman, called The Whore of Babylon.
+Being a whore is one of the oldest professions on earth.
+The Holy Bible mentions a woman, called the Whore of Babylon.
 That stood for sinful behaviour.
 It meant that the Roman Empire –according to the writers of the Bible- was no more than a bunch of unholy people, with their multitude of Gods and their wrongful morals.

 The Bible says Sodom and Gomorra were destroyed by God, because of the sinful behaviour of their citizens.
 Sodomy [love between men], whores, brothels and drunkenness formed the basis of the decay in these two Biblical places.
 Having sex was only destined for married couples.

-Did you know that Solon, the great Athenian legislator, was the first to legalize prostitution?
-He legalised prostitution 2614 years ago!
-In the year 594 before Christ, Solon implemented state measures.
+Solon – the great Athenian legislator – was the first to legalise prostitution.
+He legalised prostitution in the year 594 before Christ, Solon implemented state measures.
 Firstly to protect marriage and to prevent adultery.
 Secondly to unlimited satisfaction of all extramarital sexual desire.